 Our feet are usually the last thing on our mind.
 We tend to take them for granted, never giving them a second thought until they start complaining.
-Human anatomy is a little peculiar in that a lot of general health conditions first appear in our feet, making those tired dogs an early warning system.
-Conditions like diabetes, arthritis, circulatory and nerve circulatory disorders often present initial symptoms in the feet.
+We then find ourselves seeking solutions for foot related issues, like reflexology.
+But does reflexology hurt?
+It’s a common question, especially given how human anatomy is a little peculiar in that a lot of general health conditions first appear in our feet, making those tired dogs an early warning system.
+Conditions like diabetes, arthritis, circulatory, and nerve circulatory disorders often present initial symptoms in the feet.

 The theory behind this is that certain areas of your body as well as your organs are linked to specific areas on your feet.
 It’s based on a concept called “zone therapy” that was developed in the 1930s by American physiotherapist Eunice Ingham.
 Today, it’s known as reflexology, and one of the most common questions we’re asked is, does reflexology hurt?